-This adai recipe is basic one that I have been making for many years.
-As much as any traditional recipe every Tamil home has its own recipe for adai also.
+This adai recipe is the basic one that I have been making for many years.
+As much as any traditional recipe every Tamil home has its own recipe for adai dosa also.
 Basically the proportion of lentils varies and also the amount of rice changes.

 Adai is also known as adai dosa outside Tamilnadu.
 It is considered as one type of dosa so the name.
 It is almost similar to this mixed dal dosa I shared sometime back.
 The mixed dal dosa does not contain rice while there is rice in adai.

 To make adai dosa I use a mix of regular rice and idli rice.
 For lentils we use a mix of toor dal, chana dal and urad dal.
 To make crispy ones reduce the amount of idli rice while for softer variant reduce the amount if raw rice.

 Traditionally adai is made very thick and crispy.
 A big hole is made in the center and oil is added to cook it properly.
 Thick ones with very crispy edges is our favorite 🙂 If you prefer to make thin ones similar to dosa just grind the batter smoother.

 Traditional, authentic and time tested

 with added veggies

 How To Make Adai Easily?